thediveo/lxkns/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/thediveo/lxkns)](https://goreportcard.com/report/github.com/thediveo/lxkns)

 `lxkns` is a Golang package for discovering Linux kernel namespaces.
 In every nook and cranny of your Linux hosts.
+This package also features marshalling and unmarshalling namespace discovery results to and from JSON – which is especially useful to separate the super-privileged scanner from non-root frontends.

 In addition, `lxkns` comes with a set of unique CLI namespace discovery tools and also helps Go programs with switching namespaces.

-And all that tested with Go 1.13 and 1.14.
+And all that tested with Go 1.13-1.15.
 And even with support for the new time namespaces.

 ## Comprehensive Namespace Discovery